getting-ready-for-the-sec-climate-disclosure-rule Corporate /esg/solutions/getting-ready-for-the-sec-climate-disclosure-rule content esgSubNav

-On March 21, 2022 the U.S. Securities and Exchange Commission proposed rule changes requiring companies to disclose certain climate-related information, ranging from greenhouse gas emissions to expected climate risks to transition plans.
+On March 6, 2024 the U.S. Securities and Exchange Commission adopted rule changes requiring companies to disclose certain climate-related information, ranging from greenhouse gas emissions to expected climate risks to transition plans.

-According to the SEC, the newly proposed rule would require SEC-registered domestic or foreign companies to include climate-related information in registration statements and periodic reports such as 10-K annual reports.
+According to the SEC, the newly adopted rule will require SEC-registered domestic or foreign companies to include climate-related information in filing documents such as registration statements and periodic reports such as 10-K annual reports.

-• Climate-related risks and their actual or likely material impacts on business, strategy, and outlook.
+• Climate-related risks and their actual or likely material impacts on, company strategy, business model and outlook.

 • Details about governance practices on climate-related risks and relevant risk management processes.

-• Scope 1 and Scope 2 greenhouse gas emissions, which would require attestation reports for accelerated filers.
+• Material Scope 1 and Scope 2 greenhouse gas emissions, which would require an assurance report at the limited assurance level for accelerated filers.
+Smaller and emerging growth companies would be exempted from disclosing Scope 1 and Scope 2 emissions.

-• Certain climate-related financial statement metrics and related disclosures in a note to audited financial statements.
+• Climate-related financial statement metrics and related disclosures in a note to audited financial statements.

-Following the U.S. Securities and Exchange Commission (SEC) proposed rules for climate disclosure, the pressure is building up for public companies to accelerate their plans to capture, measure and disclose emissions data.
+Following the adoption of U.S. Securities and Exchange Commission (SEC) rules for climate disclosure, the pressure is on for public companies to accelerate their plans to capture, measure and disclose emissions data.

 Are you looking to run a sustainability report for the first time?
 Measure GHG emissions, understand material environmental, social and governance topics, and report sustainability performance in line with well-recognized global reporting frameworks and peer disclosure practices with our Sustainability Starter Pack.